Turbul3nce/CTF_Challenges/reversing/Behind_The_Scenes/README.md

 3. Lastly, I ran hexdump: ```hexdump -C binary``` which revealed the password/flag in the hex code.

 ## Ghidra
-We can also see the results in Ghidra.
+We can also see similar results in Ghidra.
 By follwing the Ivalid Instruction Exception to the UD2 instruction, which reveals the hardcoded password.

 <img src= ghidra.PNG>